 The NCC has made several alterations and additions across applications.
 These alterations include ‘heated water temperature control, cross-connection control and rainwater harvesting and use requirements.’

 Additional information on the NCC changes

 Industry forums will discuss the coming changes to the NCC across February and March this year.
 You can find information regarding dates and locations for these seminars on the ABCB website.

 Following these seminars, the AIBS will host a national symposium in Canberra from 2 April to 5 April.
 Industry colleagues across all disciplines can attend in-depth presentations on the fine details of these changes and amendments.

 Hendry’s National Manager for Project Delivery, Greg Payne, will be delivering a presentation for the symposium.
-The presentation will touch on including Fire Detection, Warning, Control and Intercom systems in the NCC BCA 2019.
+The presentation will talk about including fire detection, warning, control and intercom systems in the NCC 2019.